FastQCS3-direct/fastqcs3/README.md

 #### Main Repo for CHEM E 545/546 Final Project

 ## Overview/Purpose
-The purpose of this software is to give users a tool to quickly run quality checking immediately after sequencing results become available.
-The software will be designed to be a python installable package that is run from the command line.
-Designed modularly, the user will have the chance to specify what kind of FastQCS3 they want to perform.
+The purpose of this software is to give users, primarily microbiome researchers in academia, a tool to run quality checking immediately after sequencing results become available.
+This package is run from the command line and outputs a link to an interactive dashboard in a web browser.
+The four main analyses performed include: sequencing quality, relative abundances, alpha diversity metrics, and beta diversity metrics.

 ## Installing Dependencies
 This package relies on [QIIME2](https://docs.qiime2.org/2020.11/about/), a previously published microbiome analysis package, to pre-process input data and [Biopython](https://biopython.org/) to extract sequencing quality metrics.